The first frost of the season arrived yesterday. The day was sunny, brisk, and full of sparkles.

-I took a class in college called, Women and Monsters.
+In college, I took a class called Women and Monsters.
 One winter afternoon we each had to take an uncooked egg into the local cemetery that had been subsumed by the campus.
 The eggs represented a self-contained world.
 It was a fragile world that lacked complexity.
 It was the culmination of a semester in which we learned that women were defined as deviant because they were strong, or independent, or simply because they were women.

 Female desire is being defined by a woman named Lori Brotto.
-It’s a heady responsibility of mental erotics that is both about power and pleasure; a project that is both envious and to be avoided.
+It’s a heady responsibility of mental erotics that is both about power and pleasure – a project that is both envious and to be avoided.